vbe0201/google-ctf-2020/reversing/beginners/README.md

 }
 ```

-What immediately hits the eye is the crazy stuff that is going on with all the CONCAT, SUB,
+What immediately hits the eye is the crazy stuff that is going on with all the CONCAT, SUB, XOR and bit shifting.
-XOR, bit shifting stuff that is going on.

-To get a more clear picture of what this is supposed to be, let's take a view at the disassembler view:
+To get a more clear picture of what this is supposed to be, let's take a closer look at the disassembler view:

 ![SIMD Hell](./simd.png)